Vernon Schillinger: Season 3

 When Augustus Hill testifies against Malcolm Coyle for murdering an innocent family, Saïd asks Schillinger, among other inmates, to help protect him.
-Schillinger agrees because he also is a family man and respects the fact that one member of Hill's family died while serving in Vietnam.
+Schillinger agrees because he also is a family man and respects the fact that one member of Hill's family died while serving in the Vietnam War.
 Guard Sean Murphy starts a boxing tournament in Emerald City, to which Robson agrees to compete for the Aryans.
 Schillinger taunts Cyril about the gang rape before he fights Robson, but Ryan pours chloral hydrate in Robson's water, thus allowing his brother to win the match.
-Afterwards, the Aryans leave Cyril alone.
+Afterward, the Aryans leave Cyril alone.

-Schillinger's son Andrew arrives in Oz for his part in the lynching of a Black man.
+Schillinger's son Andrew arrives in Oz for his part in the lynching of a black man.
 Schillinger, upset that Andrew is a heroin addict, tells the Brotherhood to ignore his son until he is clean.
 Ryan, Keller, and Beecher devise a plan to turn father and son against each other.
 Beecher befriends Andrew as he helps get him off drugs, angering Schillinger.
 When he confronts his son, Andrew rejects his father's ideology.
 Feeling that Andrew has betrayed him, Schillinger arranges for his own son to die of a drug overdose in solitary, having guard Len Lopresti, a white supremacist who sympathizes with the Brotherhood, secretly provide Andrew with a highly potent package of heroin that kills him.

 Beecher, after counseling from Saïd, tells Schillinger that Andrew's death was a setup.
 Schillinger attacks Beecher, who is now protected by Keller and the Muslims.
-Schillinger and Beecher both end up in the hospital ward as a result of mutual stab wounds.
+Schillinger and Beecher both ended up in the hospital ward as a result of mutual stab wounds.
 When Schillinger is discharged, he realizes that Adebisi is plotting something against the white inmates.
-He asks all the other whites, including Beecher and Keller, to form a bond of solidarity — albeit only a temporary, opportunistic one — to prevent the Blacks from taking over the entire prison.
+He asks all the other whites, including Beecher and Keller, to form a bond of solidarity — albeit only a temporary, opportunistic one — to prevent the blacks from taking over the entire prison.
 As another race riot is brewing, Glynn locks down the prison.